craigkost/stop-motion/README.md

 # Stop Motion

-A simple website for creating stop motion animations from webcam photos.
+A simple website for creating stop motion animations using your webcam.

 Visit <https://stop-motion.craigkost.com> to try it out.